We believe that physical fitness and physical health contribute towards good mental health and holistic wellbeing.

 School’s own evaluation of impact by subject leader, governor and Headteacher demonstrates that children and staff are positive about PE.
 Learning in PE is being delivered at a consistently good level across all year groups.

 Children and staff value the daily lesson and the opportunity to be active.
-Pupil voice is very positive about the lessons and children very much enjoy Fun Fitness Fridays.
+Pupil voice is very positive about the lessons and children very much enjoy Fitness Fridays.

 Pupil voice indicates that children increasingly understand the link between physical health and well being.